prasanna-4/stock-prediction-system/README.md

 ---

-## 🔄 Daily Updates
+## 🔄 Automatic Daily Updates

-Run this script daily to keep predictions fresh:
+The system includes **built-in background tasks** that automatically:
+- 📊 Refresh stock prices daily at 6:00 PM ET (after market close)
+- 🔄 Update predictions with latest data
+- 📧 Send email alerts for high-confidence signals (if configured)

+**No manual intervention required!** Updates run automatically while the backend is running.

+### Manual Update (Optional)

+If you want to trigger an update manually:

 ```bash
 python -m scripts.daily_update
 ```

-This will:
-1. Fetch latest real-time prices
-2. Delete old predictions
-3. Generate new predictions with updated data
-4. Send email alerts (if configured)

-**Tip:** Set up a cron job (Linux/Mac) or Task Scheduler (Windows) to run this automatically.

 ---